3brazik/GCP_Project/README.md

 - Installing kubctl and g cloud auth

-    I did it from the metadata startup command to try to automate the process of installation and configuration of the cluster
+    using  metadata startup command to try to automate the process of installation and the configuration of the cluster

 ![Untitled](GCP_Final_task%20afa60f4708fc43a788175e0bb1070014/Untitled%202.png)